Exhibitions

 Each Spring the Guild holds a juried exhibition for its members.

-The 2025 Exhibition theme was 'Shapeshifter'.
+The 2026 Exhibition theme was 'Playful Connections'.

 Best Overall, Functional and Decorative Awards were sponsored by T&T TREE Pottery.
 Thank you.